 Many of our senior managers play key roles in the geotechnical professional associations and activities around the world.

-We wrote the sustainability overview for the European Federation of Foundation Contractors and helped draft the American DFI sustainability guide.
+We wrote the sustainability overview for the European Federation of Foundation Contractors and helped with the drafting of the American DFI sustainability guide.
 We are also helping to compile sustainability best practice guides with the European and American trade associations.

 Charitable partnerships